miestrode/ekege/README.md

     <hr/>
 </div>

 Ekege is an E-graph library for Rust.
 Essentially, a simpler version of [Egglog](https://github.com/egraphs-good/egglog), without built-in types and merges.
 Every single term evaluates to a "term ID", which identifies unique terms, up to equivalence, or as it is referred to in the library, unification.
+See [this](JARGON.md) for a bit more project-specific information, and read [the Egglog paper](https://doi.org/10.1145/3591239) for information on Egglog (the language), which is a superset of what Ekege as a library offers.

 ## Special thanks